Contact: Carol Holden

 Meandering along the St. Johns River, this combination of stabilized trails and blueways will feature amenities for hikers, joggers, bicyclists, equestrians, naturalists, paddlers and the physically challenged.
 Trail users will be able to experience the cultural, historical, recreational and natural beauty of the St. Johns, an American Heritage River.

-The St. Johns River Eco-Heritage Trail will be developed through coordination with the Department of Environmental Protection and the St. Johns River Water Management District.
+The development of the St. Johns River Eco-Heritage Trail will require coordination between Brevard County, the Department of Environmental Protection, and the St. Johns River Water Management District.

 Contact: Sarah Kraum